VickyViana/Destiny-tips-tool/README.md

 The sources where all the data have been taken are the following:

-- **Flightradar24 web scrap**: in this web, when the flight code is introduced, we can get the city and country of arrival [Flightradar24](https://www.flightradar24.com/data/flights)
+- **Flightradar24 web scrap**: in this web, when the flight code is introduced, we can get the city and country of arrival. [(Flightradar24 Link)](https://www.flightradar24.com/data/flights)

 - **World-airports-extended.csv dataset**: this dataset has been created from the merged of three primary datasets, in order to simplify the process.
 It is included in the "data" folder.
 The original datasets are:
-	- world_airports.csv: downloaded from Ourairports(https://ourairports.com/data/)
+	- world_airports.csv: downloaded from Ourairports [(Ourairports Link)](https://ourairports.com/data/).
-	- airports-extended.csv: downloaded from Openfligts(https://openflights.org/data.html).
+	- airports-extended.csv: downloaded from Openfligts [(Openfligts Link)](https://openflights.org/data.html).
 Column "Tz database time zone" is taken from here.
-	- country-codes.csv: downloaded from Datahub(https://datahub.io/core/country-codes).
+	- country-codes.csv: downloaded from Datahub [(Datahub Link)](https://datahub.io/core/country-codes).
 We extract columns "ISO4217-currency_alphabetic_code" and "ISO4217-currency_name" from here.

-- **XE web scrap**: this web is a currency converter that works introducing the ISO code of the countries [XE](https://www.xe.com/es/currencyconverter/)
+- **XE web scrap**: this web is a currency converter that works introducing the ISO code of the countries [(XE Link)](https://www.xe.com/es/currencyconverter/).

-- **Prokerala web scrap**: This web displays the current hour in two countries according to the timezones inputted [Prokerala](https://www.prokerala.com/travel/timezones/time-converter.php)
+- **Prokerala web scrap**: This web displays the current hour in two countries according to the timezones inputted [(Prokerala Link)](https://www.prokerala.com/travel/timezones/time-converter.php).

 - **Weatherbit 16 Day Weather Forecast API**: this API provides all the information of the weather in the city requested.
-You can get an API key by free subscription.
-[Weatherbit](https://www.weatherbit.io/api/weather-forecast-16-day)
+You can get an API key by free subscription. [(Weatherbit Link)](https://www.weatherbit.io/api/weather-forecast-16-day).